-Yet, when it comes to prepaid, debit and credit cards, it’s important to note that these cards are not the same thing.
+When it comes to prepaid, debit, and credit cards, it’s important to note that these cards are not the same thing.
 While they all may show a network logo like Visa, MasterCard, American Express, or Discover, these three types of cards are actually quite different.

 With that said, these cards do have one thing in common: if you’re not using cash, you’re likely using one of them to make your purchases.

-Prepaid cards are another fairly common money card option.
+A prepaid card is a card that can be loaded with funds that aren’t linked to a bank account.
+The user can spend up to the amount of money on the card.
 These prepaid forms of payment are often used as gifts and rewards, but people with limited access to standard banking options as well as those with limited budgets often use them in lieu of a checking account.
 Just like credit cards and debit cards, prepaid cards have their own pros and cons.
 With a prepaid card, you load money onto the card and then use it to make purchases or withdraw money from an ATM.
 You can put money onto your prepaid debit card with any of these options: